joshnesbitt/cooking/posts/burnt-corn-sea-bream-tartare.md

     alt: Final dish
 ---

-I've had fish tartare quite a few times before, but I recently had a variation of this at a restaurant and it got me thinking about burning the corn on a Konro grill to infuse a clean, smoky flavour in it.
+I've had fish tartare quite a few times before, but I recently had a variation on it at a restaurant and it got me thinking about burning the corn on a Konro grill to infuse a clean, smoky flavour in it.
 Along with the homemade coriander oil, this dish packs a lot of flavour in!

 ## Ingredients